ellis-bloor/ellis-bloor.github.io/index.md

-I am an undergraduate mathematics student at the Australian National University with broad interests, but have recently spent some time doing equivariant stable homotopy theory.
+I am an undergraduate mathematics student at the <a href="https://www.anu.edu.au/">Australian National University</a> with broad interests, but have recently spent some time doing equivariant stable homotopy theory.

 Here is my [CV](./CV.pdf).

 ### Honours Thesis

-My [thesis](./thesis.pdf) was supervised by Dr. Vigleik Angeltveit, and gives a complete algebraic description of the homotopy Mackey functors of the equivariant Eilenberg-MacLane spectrum HF_2 over the Klein four-group.
+My [thesis](./thesis.pdf) was supervised by Dr. <a href="https://maths.anu.edu.au/people/academics/vigleik-angeltveit/">Vigleik Angeltveit</a>, and gives a complete algebraic description of the homotopy Mackey functors of the equivariant Eilenberg-MacLane spectrum HF_2 over the Klein four-group.

 ### Expository Writings